North Korea tried to steal Pfizer coronavirus vaccine technology, South says

 In 2018, the U.S. Department of Justice formally indicted a North Korean man, Park Jin Hyok, belonging to an organization known as the Lazarus Group for the WannaCry ransomware attack in 2017.

-Park was also accused of involvement in an $81 million heist on the Bangladesh central bank and a 2014 cyberattack on Sony Corp. in apparent revenge for its movie “The Interview” — a spoof about an assassination attempt on North Korean leader Kim Jong Un.
+Park was also accused of involvement in an $81 million heist on the Bangladesh central bank and a 2014 cyberattack on Sony Corp. in apparent revenge for its movie “The Interview” — a spoof about an assassination attempt on the North Korean leader.